Moranhat: Education

 On the education front, there are several Assamese and English medium convent schools as well as a large number of vernacular schools.
 The most popular school of the best reputation is The St Joseph's High School.
 The Moran Higher Secondary School is one of the major institutes in Moran boosting education in this locality.
 The OIL India Higher Secondary School situated in the OIL township hosts the largest campus.
 Bronson & Brown English Academy, Holy Child English Academy and The St Andrews High School, Moranhat is also highly regarded.
 The Moran Girls' High School, Moran College, Moran Mahila Mahavidyalaya, Moran Junior College, and Moran Commerce College are some of the other major institutes of Higher Education of the locality.
 The Nehru Hindi Vidyalaya is a Hindi-medium school.
 The nearest University is the Dibrugarh University.

 Transport

 Moranhat is well-connected to all the major places of Assam through private and state government bus services.
 The nearest railway station is Moranhat, and the nearest airport is Mohanbari Airport, which is around 40 km away from the town.
-The Moranhat Railway Station falls under the North East Frontier Railway and is becoming increasingly a busy railway station.
+The Moranhat Railway Station falls under the Northeast Frontier Railway and is becoming increasingly a busy railway station.
 Assam's capital city of Dispur is over 300 km (8–9 hrs bus journey) from the town.

 There is an array of food outlets in Moranhat on and off the National Highway and are hence thronged by travelers on their visits to places like Dibrugarh and Tinsukia (along the extreme east).
-Some of the prominent being LazyFud.co, Kareng Dhaba, Juixaal, Food Nations, Pork Father etc. The nearest developed village to Moran is the renowned Khatkhati.
-It is a highly developed village of Assam.
+The nearest developed village to Moran is the renowned Khatkhati.